jobgardna/jobgardna/README.md

 <!-- Footer -->
 <p align="center">
-  💡 “Code is like humor.
-When you have to explain it, it’s bad.” — Cory House
+  💡 For me, data is more than numbers — it’s the foundation for building systems that empower people, streamline processes, and transform businesses.
 </p>

 <p align="center">
-  Made with ❤️ by Job | ALX Backend Engineer in Progress
+  Made with ❤️ by Job | ALX Data Scientist in Progress..
 </p>